Ben Burns: Black publications

 Back in Chicago, a political connection led Burns in July 1942 to apply for a job at the Chicago Defender, a leading black weekly newspaper.
 Hired as a temporary fill-in editor, he remained in that field for 35 years.

-Burns' previous contacts with black people had been “practically nonexistent,” but he threw himself into his new work with gusto.
+Burns's previous contacts with black people had been “practically nonexistent,” but he threw himself into his new work with gusto.
 “Having committed myself wholly to Negroes' attainment of fair and equal status … I endeavored to become in every sense a 'brother' by virtue of my oneness with Negroes in values and customs, interests and concerns, reactions and resolutions,” he wrote.
 “I became a Defender editor, a 'black newspaperman,' black in my orientation and thinking, in my concerns and outlook, in my friends and associations, black in everything but my skin color.”

 After a stint in the U.S. Merchant Marine in 1943, Burns became, during the ensuing decades, the only Jewish editor-in-chief of a black daily (the Chicago Daily Defender, converted to a daily in 1956); the founding editor of Negro Digest (serving as editor from 1942–54); the founding (and only Jewish) editor of Ebony (1945–54); the founding editor of Duke (1957, “a black version of Playboy”); the founding editor of Jet (1950–54), the editor of Tan Confessions (founded 1950), the editor of Sepia (1955–58, 1968–77) and the editor of Guns (1956–58).
 In 1952, the Chicago Defender was the second-largest circulation weekly black newspaper in the United States (circulation: 155,074).
 Ebony was the largest circulation monthly black magazine (379,000), followed by Tan Confessions (200,000).

 During this time, Burns worked often with John H. Johnson, who became a wealthy African-American publisher.
 “My communist and Defender training in protest proved a source of continual acrimony between Johnson and me for almost all the years I worked for him,” Burns wrote.
 Burns contrasted the “flame of racial militancy kindled in me” with what he characterized as Johnson's “carefully calibrated racial positivism.”